 A Little Bit About Japan

-Japan is the fourth-largest island country in the world and the second-most populous.
-The population of Japan is about 126 million.
+Japan is the fourth-largest island country in the world and the second-most populous, with a population of about 126 million.

-As it lies off the eastern coast of the Asian continent that is why Japan is known as “the land of the rising sun”.
+The country lies off the eastern coast of the Asian continent, it’s known as “the land of the rising sun.”

 Japan is a highly developed country with one of the world’s lowest infant mortality rates and one of the highest life expectancies.

-The Japanese passport is considered the number 1 passport in the world.
-As the holders of a Japanese passport can travel visa-free or visa-on-arrival to 189 countries and territories in the world.
+The Japanese passport is considered the world’s number one passport.
+Holders of a Japanese passport can travel visa-free or visa-on-arrival to 189 countries and territories worldwide.

 These vintage Japan travel posters include some of the country’s most popular natural sites and mountains.
-These natural elements are a common theme in Japanese art as can be seen with these prints from the Shin-bijutsukai magazine.
+Natural elements are a common theme in Japanese art, as can be seen with these prints from the Shin-bijutsukai magazine.

-With a population of over 38 million, Greater Tokyo may be the most populous metropolitan areas in the world.
-However, almost 75% of Japan is either forest or mountains which makes it difficult to farm and industrialize.
+With a population of over 38 million, Greater Tokyo may be the most populous metropolitan area in the world.
+However, almost 75% of Japan is either forest or mountains, making it difficult to farm and industrialize.

 Not only is the terrain difficult to colonize the country sits along the “Pacific Ring of Fire”.
 This is why Japan has many volcanoes and experiences many earthquakes.